 SOW REF.
-DESCRIPTION COMPLIANT COMMENTS CR-1 The team shall address the following new GCOS ECVs, also in the context of the other ECVs addressed by CCI since the beginning of the programme: Water Vapour, Sea Surface Salinity, Sea State, Lakes, Snow, Permafrost, Land Surface Temperature, High Resolution Land Cover, Above-Ground Biomass No Lakes and Permafrost are not covered in this proposal, but are covered in Optional extras.
-CR-2 Within CCI+, CMUG shall pursue its original role of integration to: Bridge the gap with the climate modelling and reanalysis community, Reinforce the climate perspective view through quantitative assessment of CCI products across-ECVs, Provide independent feedback on all CCI products and documents to ESA and the CCI teams.
+DESCRIPTION COMPLIANT COMMENTS CR-1 The team shall address the following new GCOS ECVs, also in the context of the other ECVs addressed by CCI since the beginning of the programme: Water Vapour, Sea Surface Salinity, Sea State, Lakes, Snow, Permafrost, Land Surface Temperature, High Resolution Land Cover, Above-Ground Biomass Yes CR-2 Within CCI+, CMUG shall pursue its original role of integration to: Bridge the gap with the climate modelling and reanalysis community, Reinforce the climate perspective view through quantitative assessment of CCI products across-ECVs, Provide independent feedback on all CCI products and documents to ESA and the CCI teams.
 Address a new set of ECVs and assess their quality, also in the context of previous ECVs Yes CR-3 A strong focus shall be on new initiatives at European level, such as the Joint Programming Initiative on Climate (JPI), and at International level, such as Obs4MIPS, CEOS Working Group on Climate, WCRP Data Advisory Council (WDAC), and most importantly the CMIP6 exercise.
 Yes CR-3 One particular focus of CMUG shall be the Climate Services in general and the Copernicus Climate Change Service (C3S) in particular, which will address the operational generation of CDRs Yes CR-4 The integrated assessment performed by CMUG shall include a series of model-based assessment exercises aiming to (i) assess quality and consistency across ECVs, and (ii) support the CMIP exercise.
 These assessments shall use different methodologies and techniques, ranging from simple sensitivity tests up to more sophisticated Observing System Experiments (OSEs) and climate prediction simulations (only if anticipated to have a significant impact).
 Yes CR-4 The approach shall be quantitative using a series of metrics, in line with the work of the WCRP metric panel.
 Yes